 A dental assistant’s daily routine can cover a range of duties and job responsibilities.
 One of their primary responsibility is to provide patient care.
 In this case, patient care means prepping the patient to see the dentist or hygienist, setting up appointments, and more.
 Another major role of a dental assistant includes taking x-rays of a patient’s mouth.
 If a dental assistant works in a hospital or office where surgery is performed, another of their responsibilities is assisting during surgery.
 They are responsible for handing the dentist the right equipment and making the process as smooth as possible.
 Additional responsibilities of a dental assistant can also include filling whitening trays and creating mold impressions of a patient’s teeth.

 What Is a Dental Assistant’s Salary?

 A dental assistant can earn an excellent salary, again depending on where you live.
 According to the Bureau of Labor Statistics, the average salary for a dental assistant as of 2019 is about $40,080.
 This averages to almost $20 an hour.
 However, if you specialize in one of the areas of focus mentioned above, you make significantly more.
-The average orthodontist assistant can make over $80,000.
+The average orthodontist assistant can.

 Where Do You Work As a Dental Assistant?